Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 ### lab2b.py - Using if-else statement
 **Objective:** Practice decision-making in Python using the `if-else` statement to compare user input with a specific value.
-**Instructions**
+**Instructions: **

-- Open the file lab2a.py and and fill in the required fields in the comment section.
+- Open the file lab2b.py and fill in the required fields in the comment section.
-- Use the input() function and ask the user to enter a 4 digit integer.
+- Use the input() function and ask the user to enter a 4-digit integer.
 Save this value in the variable `num`.
 For example:
   ```python
       num = input("Enter a 4-digit number: ")
   ```